 The meetings draw some of the most significant figures in government.
 Speakers have included: Presidents George H.W.
 Bush, George W. Bush, Barack Obama, and Donald Trump; Vice Presidents Dick Cheney and Mike Pence; Amb.
 Nikki Haley; Secretary of Defense James Mattis; Secretary of State Rex Tillerson; Secretary of Labor Elaine Chao; former Govs.
 Haley Barbour (MS), Chris Christie (NJ), Mitch Daniels (IN), Luis Fortuño (PR), Michael Leavitt (UT), Bob McDonnell (VA), Tim Pawlenty (MN), Rick Perry (TX) and Mitt Romney(MA); former NYC Mayor Rudy Giuliani; former Speaker of the U.S. House of Representatives Newt Gingrich; former United Kingdom Prime Ministers Tony Blair and Theresa May; College Football Hall of Fame Coach Lou Holtz; motivational speaker Simon Sinek; Arthur Brooks, author and former President of American Enterprise Institute; conservative radio hosts Hugh Hewitt and Denis Prager; Jim Koch, co-founder and chairman of the Boston Beer Company, the producers of Samuel Adams beer; presidential biographer Jon Meacham; and U.S. Army Capt. (ret.)
 Sean Parnell, best selling author of Outlaw Platoon.

-• Planning Retreats for Chiefs of Staff, and Legislative and Communications Directors+
+• Planning Conferences for Chiefs of Staff, and Legislative and Communications Directors+

 Each office on Capitol Hill functions, essentially, as its own small business with its own budget and internal HR practices in addition to the rules and regulations set by each chamber of Congress.
 These individual offices encompass locations in Washington, DC, and throughout each congressional district.
 Management expert Mark Horstman of Manager Tools, Inc., has been a fixture at the chiefs of staff meetings, discussing best practices for hiring, internal meetings, supervisor processes, and other issues that are common to office management.
 Unique issues can arise at this juncture of politics and official office management, though, and Mark devotes a significant amount of time to answering questions from the chiefs.

-The planning retreat for Legislative and Communications Directors features subject-area experts for both policy and media, including top minds from social media and technology companies and respected scholars from think tanks.
+The planning conference for Legislative and Communications Directors features subject-area experts for both policy and media, including top minds from social media and technology companies and respected scholars from think tanks.

 High-profile individuals who have spoken at these meetings include Arthur Brooks, former president of the American Enterprise Institute; former U.S. Secretary of Commerce Carlos Gutierrez; former U.S. Representative and former Google Vice President for public policy at Susan Molinari; author and inspirational speaker Erik Weihenmayer; Wall Street Journal columnist Kim Strassel; CNN commentator Mary Katharine Ham.